naortega/indivisible-legacy/CONTRIBUTING.md

 2) Documentation
 ----------------
 All new features added must be well documented using DOxygen style comments.
-If your patch adds a new feature and it is not well documented we will ask you to finish documenting the code before accepting a merge.
+If your patch adds a new feature and it is not well documented we will ask you to finish documenting the code before accepting a patch.
 This is simply so that both the maintainers of this repo and other users can understand the new API that bas been added.

 3) Code-Style
 -------------